 Current law prohibits a state agency from including a question regarding an applicant's race, sex, marital status, or religion in any application form for employment.
-This bill to 0 and Referred to Assembly Committee on Appropriations
+This bill

 SB 31 would not directly impact San Diego International Airport (SDIA), as the Authority's Talent, Culture and Capability department does not currently share these categories of protected information with external agencies.